utlib/collections-uoft/docs/documentation/adding-new-collections.md

 ## What is a repository?

-In Collections U of T, the libraries or archives who care for the physical items and their digitized surrogates are called "repositories" ([view current repositories](https://collections.library.utoronto.ca/repositories)).
-Within the Collections U of T database, each participating repository gets a top-level repository collection that acts as the top-level collection container for all of the repository's digital objects.
-You must submit a request for a new top-level repository before you can add digital collections to Collections U of T.
+In Collections U of T, the U of T libraries or archives units who care for the physical items and their digitized surrogates are called "repositories" ([view current repositories](https://collections.library.utoronto.ca/repositories)).
+Within the Collections U of T database, each participating unit gets a top-level repository page and repository collection that acts as their discovery point and container for all lower-level collections and digital objects*.

+**You must submit a request for a new top-level repository before you can add digital collections to Collections U of T.**

 ## Before requesting a Collections U of T repository...